jentery/506/faq.md

 ## How Is the Seminar Structured?

 The first week is for introductions.
+We'll meet each other.
 I'll survey the point of the seminar and then I'll talk about media aesthetics and what we're studying.
 Then each week will include modules organized around key issues in media aesthetics.
-I express those issues through questions or remarks we might often here.
+I'll express those issues through questions or remarks we might often hear or read.
 For example:

 * Did You Get My Message? (on messengers, curation, and relating with others)
 * Dear You: (on world-building, oppression, and being addressed)